-Damage to the jawbone can be caused in areas where there are missing teeth.
+Damage to the jawbone can occur in areas where there are missing teeth.
 The jawbone can deteriorate and change the facial structure and make it unsuitable for a dental implant.
-Today’s technology can repair the inadequate bone in preparation for dental implants through bone grafting, restoring functionality and esthetic appearance.
+Luckily, today’s technology can repair the inadequate bone in preparation for dental implants through bone grafting, restoring functionality and esthetic appearance.

-Depending on the dental procedure, your dentist may determine that you only need a relatively small area to be numbed so that your visit is comfortable and pain-free.
+Depending on the dental procedure, your dentist may determine that you only need a relatively small area to be numbed during surgery so that your visit is comfortable and pain-free.
 There are two kinds of numbing injections

 A ridge expansion is a common dental procedure often performed following a tooth extraction to help recreate the natural contour of the gums and jaw that may have been lost due to bone loss.
 The ridge bone is a special type of bone surrounding and supporting your teeth.
-As soon as a tooth is removed, this bone begins to deteriorate.
-The ridge bone can also lose density due to breakdown from age or disease.
-A ridge expansion is a common dental procedure often performed following a tooth extraction to help recreate the natural contour of the gums and jaw that may have been lost due to bone loss.Read more about Ridge Expansion
+As soon as a tooth is removed, this bone begins to deteriorate and lose density due to breakdown from age or disease.

 When a dentist extracts a tooth, the procedure leaves behind a small hole where the tooth once was.
 This socket can be very sensitive at first, which is why your dentist may recommend socket preservation to go along with your extraction.